 As a professional photographer, you will have repeat services, similar invoices and quotes sent to clients.
 Instead of manually making an invoice from scratch for every wedding client, you can customize templates for packages to make invoices in minutes.

 For example, you may have a commonly used and standard priced item for every wedding package like editing and delivery.
 Instead of entering this manually every time you generate an invoice, it can be saved as a staple invoice item.
-Additionally, you can make a photography invoice template template that auto populates all invoice items you need for particular packages.
+Additionally, you can make a photography invoice template that auto populates all invoice items you need for particular packages.

 6. Dedicated payment page